jyellick/obc-docs/techspec.md

 <tr>
 <td width="30%"><img src="refarch-chain.png"></td>
 <td valign="top">
-As defined in the Introduction section, chaincode is a decentralized transactional program, running on the validators, <p><p>
+As defined in the previous sections, chaincode is a decentralized transactional program, running on the validators. <p><p>

 Chaincode Services use <a href="https://github.com/docker/"> Docker </a> to host the chaincode without relying on any particular virtual machine or computer language.
-Docker provides a secured lightweight to sandbox the chaincode execution.
+Docker provides a secured, lightweight way to sandbox the chaincode execution.
 The environment is a “locked down” and secured container along with a set of of signed base images containing secure OS and chaincode language, runtime and SDK images for Golang, Java, and Node.js.
 Other languages can be enabled if required. <p><p>

-Secure Registry service enables Secured Docker Registry of base Openchain images and custom images containing chaincodes
+Secure Registry service enables Secured Docker Registry of base Openchain images and custom images containing chaincodes.

 </td>
 </tr>